dokc/explorers/README.md

 ## What is the custom k8ssandra-lightweight operator ?

-This the kubernetes-operator which contains the following packages:
+This the kubernetes-operator which contains the following packages:\
-    1. Apache Cassandra
+    1. Apache Cassandra\
-    2. Stargate
+    2. Stargate\
-    3. Prometheus
+    3. Prometheus <br />
-    4. Grafana
+    4. Grafana <br />
     This package a lightweight package

 ## Installation and requirement